Minister says UK will ‘play part’ in Ukraine security as Trump blames Kyiv

 The Defence Secretary further stated that European nations know they “need to step up” on spending and have been “doing just that”.

-America and Russia kicked off talks earlier this week to broker a peace in Ukraine, led by US secretary of state Marco Rubio and Russia’s foreign minister Sergei Lavrov.
+America and Russia kicked off talks earlier this week to broker a peace in Ukraine, led by Mr Rubio and Russia’s foreign minister Sergei Lavrov.

 Ukraine was not invited to the negotiations which took place in Riyadh, Saudi Arabia, and concluded with ground rules set for further diplomacy.